Hair Dye without the Chemicals

 Have you looked at what's in hair dye?
 I mean you're putting this stuff directly on your scalp for hours on end!

 Henna on the other hand is like adding a beautiful varnish to a nice pice of furniture.
-Henna is a transparent natural red dye molecule that coats each strand of hair like a fine polish.
+Henna is a transparent natural red dye molecule that coats each strand of hair like polish.
 It has a "watercolor effect" meaning the final color will be different for each person depending on their natural hair color.
 Much like the same red watercolor would look different if you painted it on different shades of paper, make sense?
 So unlike hair dye that makes your hair cuticle rough, henna actually glazes it, giving it a shinier thicker appearance.

 <-- see how each color looks different over black v white?
 This is what I mean by translucent watercolor effect.

-I've been dying my hair with henna for about 2 years or so now and I think I've perfected my recipe.
+I've been dying my hair with henna for about 2 years or so now and I've perfected my recipe.
 Dare I say this is the most paleo way to dye your hair, yes, I dare.
 Of course everyone's hair is different so your results may vary, always do a test swatch before doing your whole head!!!

 <--- happy henna red head hanging with Claire from Flame to Fork